Philos-Harak/nwn_content/README.md

 Folders descriptions:

+PEPS module build v37: This is the nss files to put within a module and compile.

 PEPS override v36: This is the override version of PEPS for mobile v36.

 PEPS override v37: This is the override version of PEPS for pc v37.